echoe/nixos_configuration/README.md

 -GNOME Dock is set up with shortcuts automatically.

 The laptop- version uses tlp instead of ppd, with all-powersave settings.
-I still need to test.
+I still need to test this.
+The music- version installs everything directly.
+To grab vsts, I needed to search for them at the root level: find / -iname vst and then manually add them into my DAW.
+But it did work, I have Surge XT in Reaper. music-configuration also doesn't use flatpak at all, so you can use the file by itself there.